sparta1103/docs/docs/start/install.md

 After that, you should [create an SSL certificate and set up your web server](web_server_config.md).
 You may also [make some changes to the .env file of Pterodactyl panel](pterodactyl_config.md) (optional).

 ## Log into Admin Area
-Finally, create an admin account by running the following artisan command.
-Since you haven't set your Pterodactyl API key, it can't find your panel account by your email.
-Therefore, you have to provide your panel user ID. **Make sure the email address and user ID matches with that of your panel account!**
+Finally, create an admin account by running the following artisan command. **Make sure the email address and user ID matches with that of your Pterodactyl panel account!**
 ```shell
 php artisan p:make:client {email} {user_id} --admin
 ```